imnoStoto/system-stats/README.md

 - Capture consistent snapshots during incidents
 - Support documentation and escalation with reproducible evidence

-## Scope and Safety
-- Read-only: No system settings are modified
-- Local execution only: No remote calls or data exfiltration
-- Operational focus: Designed to be run during support or diagnostic workflows

 ## Data Collected
 Depending on platform support, output may include:
 - Operating system and kernel version